Donations

 What Blood Type Is Best for Donating Platelets?

 If your blood type is A+, B+, AB+ or AB- and you meet the criteria above, your blood is likely perfect for platelet donation!
+You’re one of the blood types that can be a BIG DEAL for patients who depend on platelets every day.
 And to our O+ and O- donors, don't worry: your blood is incredibly important.

 For more information on the recommended donation for each blood type, visit our new blood types hub!
 There you'll find key facts about your specific blood type, from the rarity of your blood to what types you're able to safely receive.